Don Ameche: Personal life and death

 From 1946 to 1949, together with other Los Angeles entertainment figures including Bing Crosby and Bob Hope, Ameche owned the Los Angeles Dons of the All-America Football Conference, a rival to the National Football League.
 He was instrumental in forming and leading the ownership group the year before play began and initially served as team president.

 Ameche was married to Honore Prendergast from 1932 until her death in 1986.
-They were separated from each other at the time of her death and Ameche didn't attend her funeral according to her 1986 obituary.
-They had six children: two daughters, Connie and Bonnie and four sons, Lonnie, Dominic, Thomas and Ronald, who owned a restaurant called "Ameche's Pumpernickel" in Coralville, Iowa.
+They were separated from each other at the time of her death and Ameche did not attend her funeral according to her 1986 obituary.
+They had six children: two daughters, Connie and Bonnie, and four sons, Lonnie, Dominic, Thomas and Ronald, who owned a restaurant called "Ameche's Pumpernickel" in Coralville, Iowa.
 Ameche's younger brother, Jim, died in 1983 at the age of 67.

 Ameche was Roman Catholic and a Republican who supported the campaign of Thomas Dewey in the 1944 United States presidential election.